kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-03-private-and-public-scopes-in-javascript.md

 }
 </code></pre>

-To make some public functions and variables, all you have to do is return an object from the function.
+To make some properties and methods public, all you have to do is return an object from the function i.e. your module.
 The properties and methods possessed by this object will be made public and will be accessible outside the Person module.

 #Our Complete Module
 Let's extend our example module a bit and see what we have got